hmeza/django_password_eye/README.md

 By default, it includes the Font Awesome css library

-If you do not want to include it because you already include it from another template, just set this in your settings f``ile:
+If you do not want to include it because you already include it from another template, just set this in your settings file:

 ```
 DJANGO_PASSWORD_EYE_INCLUDE_FONT_AWESOME = False
 ```
+``
 ## Requires

-JQuery, Bootstrap and Font Awesome.
-They are included in the widget.
+Font Awesome.
+It is included in the widget by default.``

 ## Usage